 Bring It On, Huxley, Dean of 'Veterinary School'.
 Exposing the Realities of Your 'School' Is the Hill I've Chosen to Die on.
 So It's the Courage of My Convictions vs the Size of Your Legal Budget.

 Top tier law firm Buddle Findlay, no less.
 (Hold onto your wallets, fellow taxpayers.)
-A move meant to scare the living bejeezus out of me in general, but with the most immediately required effect being that close of business would come and go with me in fits of fear that would see me immediately abort my stated intention of submitting my formal complaint to the Office of the Privacy Commissioner for Massey's failure to comply with the Act.
+A move meant to scare the living bejeezus out of me in general, but with the most immediately required effect being that close of business would come and go with me curled up in foetal position under my desk and abandoning my stated intention of submitting my formal complaint to the Office of the Privacy Commissioner for Massey's failure to comply with the Act.
 (Didn't work.
 Complaint in process of being submitted.)

 Before I treat readers to this afternoon's email exchange with Mr Jon Huxley (which I reproduce at the bottom of this article), it is incumbent upon me to alert all prospective students of Mr Huxley's veterinary school (and those prospective students' funders), to the apparent vacuum of basic veterinary, clinical and legislative knowledge at the top of the tree.